pagkly/Zed/Investopedia4/How Fast Fashion Works.md

 -   Fast fashion describes clothing designs that move quickly from the catwalk to retail stores to meet new trends.
 -   Fast fashion competes with traditional fashion houses that continue to introduce new fashion lines on a seasonal basis.
--   Innovations in supply chain management among fashion retailers make fast fashion possible.
+-   Innovations in [[Supply|supply]] chain management among fashion retailers make fast fashion possible.
 -   Leaders in the fast fashion industry include Zara, H&M, UNIQLO, Gap, and Forever 21.

 ## Understanding Fast Fashion